mit-pdos/perennial/README.md

 ## Compiling

-We develop Perennial using Coq master and maintain compatibility with Coq 8.11.
+We develop Perennial using Coq master and maintain compatibility with Coq 8.11.1.

 This project uses git submodules to include several dependencies.
-You can either use `git clone --recurse-submodules` or (after cloning) `git submodule update --init --recursive` to set that up.
+You should run `git submodule update --init --recursive` to set that up.

 We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information; due to limitations in the Makefile, this wrapper is required